federicoig/tambler/README.md

 ## Available Scripts

-If you download the project directory, to visualize it, you can run:
+If you download the project directory, to visualize it, you have to run:

+### `npm install`

+Install the project dependencies

 ### `npm start`